 Load balanced real servers can be located in any availability zone within the region.
 For servers that are located in a different zone to the load balancer, simply ensure that the routing of the associated subnet is modified to include a default route (0.0.0.0/0) who's target is set to be the ENI on the load balancer.
 This is exactly the same approach for servers that are located in different subnets within the same zone.
-Please refer to configuration examples 4 & 6 on pages $\frac{37}{2}$ and $\frac{43}{2}$ respectively for details on setting this up.
-From v8.2.2 it's also possible to place one load balancer instance in AZ-1 and a second instance in AZ-2, then create a Primary/Secondary pair HA pair.
-Please refer to pages $\frac{7}{2}$ and $\frac{51}{2}$ for more information.
+Please refer to configuration examples 4~% 6 on pages 3~% and 3~% respectively for details on setting this up.

+It's also possible to place one load balancer instance in AZ-1 and a second instance in AZ-2, then create a Primary/Secondary HA pair.
+Please refer to pages 7 and 48 for more information.